We believe the time to act on wave energy is now

 Our goal is to develop wave energy projects that will make a valuable contribution to global electricity demand.
 Wave energy:

 Simply Blue has been interested in wave energy since its establishment in 2011.
-We completed a comprehensive, global, sector-wide Commercial Horizon Scan in 2016 and continue to monitor technology developments.
+We completed a comprehensive, global, sector-wide Commercial Horizon Scan in 2016 which was updated again recently and we continue to monitor technology developments.

 Wave Energy Potential

 Global wave energy generation capacity is potentially as large as presently installed hydro power and likely larger than presently installed nuclear power.

 Ireland and the UK (Cornwall & Scotland) have some of the highest generation capacity of wave resources in the world.
 Wave energy is measured in average power per unit crest length, e.g. kW/m or kW/km and annual averages are as high as 80kW/m in some locations.
 Ireland has an estimated 850km long 50kW/m wave power contour (Irish Wave Energy Atlas, ESBI & SEAI).

 That is an installed power capacity input average of 42.5GW and an installed energy capacity input of 372.5TWh per annum.

 The technically achievable electricity production from wave energy in Ireland is approximately equal to present consumption which stands at around 26TWh per annum.